Want a Nikon camera for video? Have no fear!

 The D500 comes with both mic and headphone jacks for those who want higher quality audio and monitoring capabilities.
 For the professional filmer, these features are a must.
 Another plus to the D500 is its ability to distinguish video settings from photo settings.
 If you shoot photos as well as video, you can program the Auto settings separately for each, and when it comes time to switch from one media to the other, the camera will remember your desired settings.
 A big timesaver when on-the-go!

 The D500 is an enthusiast-professional level camera, with the much-coveted 4K video abilities and customisable Auto settings.
-If you want a more lightweight camera than a full professional-level video camera but don’t want to sacrifice quality, the D500 is the perfect compromise and our top choice for Best Nikon Video Camera of 2018.
+If you want a more lightweight camera than a full professional-level video camera but don’t want to sacrifice quality, the D500 is the perfect compromise and our top choice for Best Nikon Video Camera.

 Use these options to further guide your research!